 Default keymaps are found in jEdit's

-and user customized keymaps are are stored in the
+user customized keymaps are are stored in the user settings'

-directory, the user version is the one that is used in favor of the default.
+settings directory, the user version is the one that is used in favor of the

-stored.
-To remove all customizations and restore a default keymap,
+remove all customizations and restore a default keymap, click

-The combo box below the keymap selector selects the command set to edit.
-Command sets exist for the set of all built-in commands, the commands of each plugin, and the set of macros.
+The combo box below the keymap selector selects the Action Set to edit.
+Action Sets exist for the set of all built-in commands, the commands of each plugin, and the set of macros.
+Some plugins (ProjectViewer, Console and SideKick) offer additional action sets of dynamically-generated actions.
+Here, you can also select All to see all actions, and an additional 4th column appears in the table, indicating the Action Set each action comes from.

 To change a shortcut, click the appropriate table entry and press the keys you want associated with that command in the resulting dialog box.
 The dialog box will warn you if the shortcut is already assigned.
 The properties will be saved in the currently selected keymap.